Sarah Lewis

 Phone: +1 (212) 346-8665

-Associate Professor of Art History Sarah Madole Lewis received her Ph.D. from the Institute of Fine Arts, New York University in 2012.
-Her primary area of expertise is in the art and archaeology of the ancient world with a specialization in Roman funerary art, social experience and regional contexts, particularly in the eastern mediterranean.
-At BMCC Professor Madole Lewis teaches art history courses, including those assigned to the Honors programs and Learning Academy (BLA) .
+Associate Professor of Art History Sarah Madole Lewis received her Ph.D. from the Institute of Fine Arts, New York University.
+She specializes the art of the ancient world, especially material pertaining to death and commemorative practices in the Roman period, eastern provinces, and later Empire.
+At BMCC Prof. Madole Lewis teaches art history courses, including those assigned to the Honors program.

 Expertise